Eschatologue/CM_wiki/docs/class/monk/element.md

 ### Level 3: Elemental Attunement

-At the start of your turn, you can spend 1 Focus Point to imbue yourself with elemental energy.
+At the start of your turn, you can spend 1 :class-phb24-monk: **Focus Point** to imbue yourself with elemental energy.
 The energy lasts for 10 minutes or until you have the Incapacitated condition.
 You gain the following benefits for the duration:

 ***Reach.*** When you make an [Unarmed Strike], your reach is 10 feet greater than normal, as elemental energy extends from you.